 A command prompt using UAC “Administrator” access does not see mapped drives by default.
 This is described by MS 937624 (Alternate URL: MS KB 937624: Programs may be unable to access some network locations after you turn on User Account Control in Windows Vista or newer operating systems.
 The article discusses how separate security access tokens are created for when the user is acting like a “standard user” and when the user is using administrative credentials.
 The following:

 “When network shares are mapped, they are linked to the current logon session for the current process access token.
 This means that, if a user uses the command prompt (

 ) together with the filtered access token to map a network share, the network share is not mapped for processes that run with the full administrator access token.”

 So, that causes the issue.
-I've not seen Microsoft describe why Microsoft Windows wasn't designed in a more friendly way, by having drives mapped to the AT (“Administrative Token”) as well when they get mapped to the SUT (“Standard User Token”).
+Microsoft might have been able to design the more modern approach of Microsoft Windows by having drives mapped to the AT (“Administrative Token”) as well when they get mapped to the SUT (“Standard User Token”).
 Because Microsoft did not do such a friendly thing, the result is that when a user successfully maps a shared folder to a drive letter, the Administrative Token is completely unable to see that mapping.